ja153903/ja153903/README.md

 ## What am I spending my time on lately?

-- Learning Haskell for this year's [AoC](https://adventofcode.com/)
+- Learning to be friends with Python again